gvwilson/fiction/leaderboard/index.md

 I do have some thoughts about that.
 Have you see this?"
 He brushed the air backhand,
-sending a clip to my pad.
+sending a clip to my tablet.

 I heard Bench exhale as it opened on hers as well.
-She'd never been much of a poker player.
-"Yes, I've seen it,"
+"I've seen it,"
 I said flatly.
 I hadn't,
 but I'd seen bullshit like it a hundred times before.